 The watershed characteristics of the two study streams are shown in Table 1.
 In 1991, extensive instream habitat modification was conducted by the BLM in Upper Mainstem Lobster Creek.
 A detailed description of the effects of this habitat modification on smolt production may be found in Solazzi et al. (2000).
-Peak annual streamflows in East Fork Lobster Creek from 1986 to 1997 are shown in Table2.
 During the February 1996 flood, a number of large debris torrents entered Upper Mainstem and significantly impacted the habitat structures resulting in the loss of considerable overwinter habitat for juvenile coho salmon.
 Similar high streamflows in the winter of 1998-99 caused significant channel changes in East Fork Lobster Creek.
-In the summer of 1999, the BLM used 65 pieces of large wood with a total volume of 265m to created seven in channel debris jams in East Fork.
+In the summer of 1999, the BLM used 65 pieces of large wood with a total volume of 265m3 to create seven in channel debris jams in East Fork.